 Is it effective for weight loss?

 The results of modified fasting for weight loss are contradictory.
-Participants in some modified fasting weight loss studies lost more weight than those on traditional weight loss diets, although the difference was not significant.
+Participants in some modified fasting weight loss studies lost more weight than those on traditional weight-loss diets, although the difference was not significant.
 Other studies found no difference in weight loss between modified fasting and a reduced calorie diet.
-At this time, there is not enough research to know if this dietary pattern is a safe and effective way to lose and keep off those extra pounds.
+At this time, there is not enough research to know if this dietary pattern is a safe and effective way to lose weight.

 Time-restricted Fasting